basilioss/obsidian-scrapers/README.md

 https://user-images.githubusercontent.com/71596800/193123180-46c50dca-c504-464b-bbdc-9f6dcd93c102.mp4

+[See](https://github.com/SilentVoid13/Templater/discussions/846) also how to create a meta-template to automatically insert the desired one depending on the link domain.

 ## How to speed up execution time

 Requesting a web page for each function may take a little too much time with some templates but it's possible to request it only once and pass the same `doc` parameter to each function.